desaiaalap/email-assistant/model_pipeline/README.md

 - `gmail-credentials`: Upload the JSON from the OAuth Client ID.
 - `gmail-notification`: Same as above, but remove the 'installed' key.
 Also, you will need to add a new key called `refresh_token`.
 Its value can be set by following instructions in the [Data Pipeline README](/data_pipeline/README.md).

+### GitHub Secret Variable Setup

+If you want to run github yml files other than deploy.yml (which is enough if you want to just run model and don't test anything else), you will need to add the following in GitHub -> Your repository -> Setting -> Sectres & variables -> Actions

+The secret values for these need to be populated as follows:

+- `GCP_GMAIL_SA_KEY_JSON`: base64 endcoded `gmail-notification` value, set in Secret Manager Setup.
+- `GCP_DVC_SA_KEY_JSON`: direct value of `service-account-credentials` set up in Secret Manager Setup.
+- `NOTIFICATION_SENDER_EMAIL`: If not set up yet, it should be the one whose refresh token is added in `gmail-notification` step in Secret Manager Setup.
+- `NOTIFICATION_RECIPIENT_EMAIL`: If not set up yet, add your desired valid recipient.

 ### Chrome Extension Setup

 To install the Chrome extension for testing: